A few tips for bicycle shop managers (and owners).

 Visit many corporate retail stores near you and take notes

 Visit them often and compare notes.
-These companies pay good money to train their staff, merchandise their store and have great processes to make sure all these things are handled correctly.
+These companies pay good money to train their staff, merchandise their store and have a strong processes to make sure all these things are handled correctly.
 Save your money and learn from them.
-Pull from as many great ideas as you can, use the ones that you can relate to.
+Pull from as many best of class ideas as you can, use the ones that you can relate to.

 Clean your bathrooms as if your mom was visiting